#3000Garagen

 Chemnitz garages - keep your eyes open!

 In Chemnitz, too, there are now an estimated 30,000 garages in all kinds of urban locations.
-Many are used to park cars or store forgotten family treasures, while others are used for tinkering, barbecuing and chatting with neighbors.
+Many are used to park cars or store forgotten family treasures, while others are used for tinkering, barbecues and chatting with neighbours.

 Culture begins where people shape their environment together and lay the foundations for peaceful, creative coexistence through seemingly banal customs.
 Garage courtyards are such places - places of community, daily history and creative handicrafts.

-Nothing can happen in the garage courtyards without the interest and commitment of the users. from the beginning to the implementation of the projects, #3000Garages is geared towards active participation.
-Chemnitz 2025 gGmbH organizes the projects and events in the courtyards and then implements them together with interested parties and garage users.
+Nothing could happen in the garage courtyards without the interest and commitment of the users. from the beginning to the realisation of the projects, #3000Garagen was geared towards active participation.
+Chemnitz 2025 gGmbH organised the projects and events in the courtyards and then implemented them together with interested parties and garage users.

 For those who want to delve deeper into the topic, we recommend